jysunhy/disl-android/doc/solution.md

 ___done___ use socket to connect from a client to a host
 ___to-do___ try start a service when the android linux starts as a channel for instrumentation

+###Where to inject
+found /data/dalvik-cache stored optimized dex